railsuser2014/openobject-doc-book-en/source/book/5/5_15_Manufacturing/5_15_Manufacturing_production.rst

 Manufacture of finished product
 --------------------------------

 Having manufactured the intermediate product CPU_GEN, Open ERP then automatically suggests the manufacture of the computer PC2 using the order created earlier.
-So return to the menu for production orders to start *Manufacturing > Production Orders > Production Orders to start*.
+So return to the menu for production orders to start :menuselection:`Manufacturing --> Production Orders --> Production Orders to start`.

 You'll now find the computer PC2 which has been sold to the customer, as shown in the figure below.